asvd/helios-kernel/README.md

 The `init()` function may contain any preferred code, its scope may be used to keep some private data.
 To make some object available from outside, it could be declared as a global.

-This is basically everything you need to know to start using Helios Kernel for setting-up the dependencies in your project.
+This is basicly everything you need to know to start using Helios Kernel for setting-up the dependencies in your project.
 This text contains the full documentation on Helios Kernel.

 ### Helios Kernel compared to other approaches